miguel-perez/smoothState.js/README.md

 * **history.pushState()** - a method that lets us maintain browsing expectations
 * **Ajax** - a way for us to  request and store pages on the user's device without refreshing the page

-Traditional animators draw out the changes to a scene in an **array of frames** that get swapped out in rapid succession.
-Likewise, smoothState allows you to define an array of functions that return the markup that gets swapped out on the page.
-This gives you the freedom to add the HTML scaffolding needed for CSS animations.
+smoothState.js will [unobtrusively enhance](http://en.wikipedia.org/wiki/Unobtrusive_JavaScript) your website's page loads to behave more like a single-page application framework.
+This allows you to add page transitions and create a nicer experince for your users.

 ## Demo